-Russia’s vast geographical distances and cultural differences mean you don’t tick off its highlights in the way you might those of a smaller country; the Russian Far East, for example, is the size of Europe.
-A more sensible approach is to view Russia as a collection of countries, each one deserving exploration.
-Rather than transiting via Moscow, consider flying direct to a regional centre such as Irkutsk to have an Eastern Siberian vacation, or to Yekaterinburg to explore the Urals mountain range.
+Russia’s vast geographical distances and cultural differences mean you don’t tick off its highlights in the way you might those of a smaller nation.
+Instead, view Russia as a collection of distinct territories, each one deserving separate attention.

 Absolutely Fabergé: Easter eggs with a difference